Mooro

 The Mooro are a Nyungar Aboriginal clan, a subgroup of the Whadjuk.
 Their territory stretches from the Swan River in Perth north to the Moore River beyond the northern limits of metropolitan Perth and east to Ellen Brook.
 Evidence of Aboriginal occupation of the Swan Coastal Plain extends back more than 40,000 years.

+History

 Prior to colonisation and during first contact, the Mooro clan traversed the lakes and wetlands running parallel to the coast, including Yanchep, Neerabup Lake, Lake Joondalup, and as far south as Lake Monger.
 The region was a key food and water source, where wild fowl, fish, frogs, freshwater tortoises and a range of marsupials could be captured.
 The coastal region to the west yielded chert and limestone suitable for making stone tools.
 They moved with the seasons, seeking higher ground further east in winter, then returning in late spring and setting fire to the bushland to capture game such as wallabies, kangaroos and possums; their main camp was at Mount Eliza in what is now Kings Park.